revel/revel/README.md

 - SSL
 - Change install procedure to "go get" instead of "git clone"
 - Render other content types.
-- Handle panics -- it should show the bottom line of app source in the trace.
 - Return different return codes.
 - Support streaming response (e.g. should be able to fetch a file, and stream the bytes back to the client) -- return c.Chan(c) or c.Stream(reader)
 - app/views/errors/{404,500}.html